 A pack of colorful magnets can be used for the lid tops.
 Some people use drawer knobs and they do look nice, but the magnets are cheaper and they don’t require any drilling or gluing because they stick right to the metal lid.

 Another cute option is to create a candy dish using a candlestick and bowl.
 You can pick these up from the Dollar Tree for $1 each.
-Glue the candlestick to the bottom of the bowl using E6000.
+Glue the candlestick to the bottom of the bowl (we used E6000, but any craft/tacky glue should work).
 Purchase some Valspar Clear Satin Latex Clear Glaze from Lowes.
-Mix a small amount with pink food coloring and brush it on both the outside of candlestick and bowl.
+Mix a small amount with food coloring (we used pink) and brush it on both the outside of the candlestick and bowl (only brush the outside of the bowl since the glaze is NOT food safe).

 Let it dry overnight, then put it in the oven at 175 degrees for 30 minutes to completely dry it.
 We think our peeps are happy!